lsegal/yard/docs/Templates.md

 To load additional stylesheets and javascripts with every page (except the search field menus) generated from the base `layout` template:

-  1. Define your own custom stylesheet and/or javascript file:
+  1. Define your own custom stylesheet and/or javascript file (default/ is the default template name inside of the /template root directory):

-        /path/to/mytemplates/:
+        /template/default/:
         |-- fulldoc
         |   |-- html
         |   |   |-- css